linuskang/bubbly/README.md

 - XP tiering systems for accounts.
 - Report abuse system for reviews, waypoints, and users.

+## API Endpoints

+You can access the docs for Bubbly API at: https://bubbly.linuskang.au/docs

 ## Self-hosting

 Hosting Bubbly by yourself is very challenging, because it is very resource intensive, requiring a beefy CPU and GPU for AI and map rendering.
 This is why I open sourced my existing Tile and API server.
 You can just self-host the important part at home: The Next.js app at https://bubbly.linuskang.au.
 This contains the actual stuff that users will view: Reviews, map, actual app, etc.. including database.